Magento 2 vs Oracle Commerce: Your Choice for B2B

 Magento 2 is especially useful for enterprises because while it costs more, there are more features and add-ons available.
 Not only this, but technical support is always available.
 Extra features with Magento Enterprise edition include customer loyalty programs and management features.

-If you’re on a budget, Magento community edition can offer anything you need if you own a smaller or midsized business.
+If you’re on a budget, the Magento community edition can offer anything you need if you own a smaller or midsized business.

 Magento platform already has lots of followers and because of the number of features, two editions and popularity it is the most widely used e-Commerce software in the world.